United Nations Security Council Resolution 2231

+Description

+United Nations Security Council Resolution 2231 was a 20 July 2015 resolution endorsing the Joint Comprehensive Plan of Action (JCPOA) on the nuclear program of Iran.
+It sets out an inspection process and schedule while also preparing for the removal of United Nations sanctions against Iran.
+The 15 nations on the Security Council unanimously endorsed the resolution, which had been negotiated by the permanent members of the United Nations Security Council—China, France, Russia, the United Kingdom, and the United States—plus Germany, the European Union, and Iran.

+At the same time, negotiators built in an emergency snapback mechanism as a safeguard for the deal's enforcers: if Iran were to violate its commitments, sanctions could be swiftly reimposed without the risk of a veto in the Security Council.
+This snapback provision, described as an unprecedented diplomatic tool, helped secure support for the JCPOA by ensuring that any "significant non-performance" by Iran could be met with a rapid restoration of international sanctions.
+The U.N.
+Security Council unanimously endorsed the JCPOA through Resolution 2231 on July 20, 2015, incorporating this mechanism into international law.

 Iran's reaction

 After the resolution, Iran's then–Foreign Minister Mohammad Javad Zarif stated that: "the Iranian nation should feel fundamental changes in accordance with the UN Security Council Resolution 2231".

 U.S. withdrawal from JCPOA and accusation of Iranian non-compliance

 2016 missile tests

 On 29 March 2016, the United States, the UK, France, and Germany wrote a joint letter to Secretary-General of the United Nations Ban Ki-moon accusing Iran of "defying" Security Council Resolution 2231 through missile tests conducted since the deal.
 The letter said the missiles were "inherently capable of delivering nuclear weapons".
 However, it stopped short of saying the tests were illegal.
 Resolution 2231 calls for Iran to refrain from activity related to nuclear-capable missiles ("Iran is called upon not to undertake any activity related to ballistic missiles designed to be capable of delivering nuclear weapons, including launches using such ballistic missile technology"), but according to unnamed diplomats in a Deutsche Welle report, the language is not legally binding and cannot be enforced with punitive measures.